mtumilowicz/java11-vavr093-option-workshop/README.md

 * answers: `Answers` (same tests as in `Workshop` but correctly solved)

 # theory in a nutshell
-* similar to Optional, but with bigger, more flexible API
+* similar to `Optional`, but with bigger, more flexible API
 * `interface Option<T> extends Value<T>, Serializable`
     * `interface Value<T> extends Iterable<T>`
 * `Option` is isomorphic to singleton list (either has element or not, so it could be treated as collection)